 Where should I keep my contingency fund?

-Keep your contingency savings in mutual funds that allow it to grow and give quick access in case of an emergency but otherwise remain untouched.
+You may consider keeping your contingency savings in lower-risk debt mutual funds, where it can potentially grow while also allowing quick access in case of an emergency.

 How can I build a contingency fund from scratch?

-To build an emergency fund from nothing, commit to automatic recurring monthly transfers from checking to savings, build savings contributions into your budget, avoid withdrawing for non-emergencies, and deposit all windfalls.
+To build an emergency fund from nothing, commit to automatic recurring monthly transfers from current to savings account, incorporate savings contributions into your budget, avoid withdrawing for non-emergencies, and deposit all windfalls.